Despite its critics, we’ve discovered five secret tips on how to make rote memorization work for everyone.

 According to a study by Dr. Yury Shtyrov, you need about 160 repetitions per unknown word until you have hammered it into your long-term memory.
 Suddenly, rote memorization does not sound so simple anymore.

-How rote learning can work?
+How can rote learning work?

 Our brain needs as many points of reference as possible to seed new information to make it easier to remember and to save content permanently.
 If you try to make as many associations as possible and involve several senses, you are likely to put the new content into your long term memory.
-Building bridges to apply abstract information to your personal environment is the key.
+Building bridges to apply abstract information to your environment is the key.

 Before you start learning new content, you will have to find out the learning method that works for YOU.
 Whether you remember information or not depends mainly on how you learn and whether you apply the knowledge.